UKRI have updated their policy for Covid-19 related extensions. Find out more about the funding available in the following documents:

-In some cases we may be able to offer online training sessions and information regarding this will be communicated to students as and when it becomes available.
-If you are concerned or unsure if a training session is to be delivered please contact us at firstname.lastname@example.org.
+If you are concerned or unsure if a training session is to be delivered please contact us at email@example.com.

 The training web pages and calendar will be updated regularly with developing information do please keep checking for more information.
 Where participants and session-holders have given consent, materials from online training sessions will be uploaded to the VIRE shortly after they have taken place.

 Could I use my RTSG for additional online training?

 Definitely, this would be a good time to use these funds for this type of training.

 I am currently working/studying overseas, how does Covid-19 affect my fieldwork/placement/visit?

 UKRI have confirmed that DTPs should be in regular contact with their students on any overseas placements.
 In the first instance, students and their supervisors should check their HEI’s insurance cover for any repatriation to the UK in cases of pandemic.
 Any additional costs associated with returning to the UK will be met by the WRDTP.
 Students should in the first instance follow Government advice and that of their research organisation – if your RO requires you to return to the UK for example, you should do so if at all possible, or seek special dispensation from your university to remain overseas.
 If you have any questions about this, email firstname.lastname@example.org and we can put you in touch with the right people at your HEI to ask.

 Can I apply for an extension if I want to undertake a placement in future?